This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 - 1 Tablespoon lemon juice

-- Preheat oven to 350° F and grease two 9" pans
+- Preheat oven to 350° F and grease two 9 inch cake pans

-- In a medium bowl, whisk together flour, salt and baking powder until completely combined and free of clumps.
+- In a medium bowl, whisk together flour, salt and baking powder until completely combined and free of clumps.2½ cups all purpose flour, 1 teaspoon salt, 1 teaspoon baking powder

-- In a large bowl, beat together oil, eggs and sugar until light an fluffy.
+- In a large bowl, beat together oil, eggs and sugar until light and fluffy.1½ cups vegetable oil, 3 large eggs, 1½ cups granulated sugar

-- Add buttermilk, lemon extract, vanilla and lemon juice, whipping until combined.
+- Add buttermilk, lemon extract, vanilla and lemon juice, whipping until combined.1 cup buttermilk, 1 teaspoon lemon extract, 1 teaspoon vanilla extract, 1 Tablespoon lemon juice

-- Stir in dry ingredients until just mixed and then spoon into prepared pans.
+- Stir the dry ingredients into the wet ingredients until just mixed and then spoon cake batter into prepared pans.